xsoc/Bitburner/README.md

 ```

 ## [networth.js](https://raw.githubusercontent.com/xsoc/Bitburner/main/networth.js)
-If you're a stock market fiend, this will give you a floating tail window that will tell you your total $$$, ie. stock market value + cash
+If you're a stock market fiend, this will give you a floating tail window that will tell you your total $$$, ie. stock market value + cash, but _not_ counting the stock market transaction fees.

 ## [sellallstocks.js](https://raw.githubusercontent.com/xsoc/Bitburner/main/sellallstocks.js)
 It sells all your stocks - Good for buying augmentations or trying out a new stock trading script.